sharonadobbin/BrailleTranslator/README.md

-This repository contains the Phase 1 implementation of our Final Year Project titled "AI Powered Automatic Braille Translation".
+This repository contains the Phase 1 implementation as well as Phase 2 progress of our Final Year Project titled "AI Powered Automatic Braille Translation".

 🎯 Project Objective
 To develop an intelligent system that automatically translates text (typed or spoken) into Braille script for visually impaired users.